tilburgsciencehub/website/content/blog/last_semester.md

 ---
-title: "Last semester: Diving into the World of Causal Inference and Virtual Machines"
+title: "Diving into the World of Causal Inference and Virtual Machines"
-description: "Exploring Our Latest Contributions"
+description: "Exploring What We've Worked on in the Last Semester"
 date: 2023-09-21T12:02:51+05:30
 draft: false
 aliases: